Complaints & Disciplinary Procedures

 2.5.6 Decisions of the Disciplinary Panel shall be by simple majority and can be made in the absence of the member concerned, provided they have been previously informed of the date of the hearing and nature of the complaint.
-In the event of a tied vote, the Chair shall not have a casting vote; in these circumstances the complaint shall be regarded as dismissed.

 2.6 Powers of the Disciplinary Panel

 2.6.1 The Disciplinary Panel shall have the following powers –

 - exercise one or more of the following disciplinary decisions, in combination or as alternative:

 188.8.131.52 warn, admonish or reprimand any member